Triassic–Jurassic extinction event: Marine invertebrates

+Most evidence points to a relatively fast recovery from the mass extinction.
+Benthic ecosystems recovered far more rapidly after the TJME than they did after the PTME.
+British Early Jurassic benthic marine environments display a relatively rapid recovery that began almost immediately after the end of the mass extinction despite numerous relapses into anoxic conditions during the earliest Jurassic.
+In the Neuquén Basin, recovery began in the late early Hettangian and lasted until a new biodiversity equilibrium in the late Hettangian.
+Also despite recurrent anoxic episodes, large bivalves began to reappear shortly after the extinction event.
+Siliceous sponges dominated the immediate aftermath interval thanks to the enormous influx of silica into the oceans, a consequence of the aerial extent of the CAMP basalts that were exposed to surficial weathering processes.
+In some regions, recovery was slow; in the northern Tethys, carbonate platforms in the TJME's aftermath became dominated by microbial carbonate producers and r-selected calcitic taxa such as Thaumatoporella parvovesiculifera, while dasycladacean algae did not reappear until the Sinemurian stage.

 Marine vertebrates

 Fish did not suffer a mass extinction at the end of the Triassic.
-The late Triassic in general did experience a gradual drop in actinopterygiian diversity after an evolutionary explosion in the middle Triassic.
-Though this may have been due to falling sea levels or the Carnian pluvial event, it may instead be a result of sampling bias considering that middle Triassic fish have been more extensively studied than late Triassic fish.
+The Late Triassic in general did experience a gradual drop in actinopterygiian diversity after an evolutionary explosion in the Middle Triassic.
+Though this may have been due to falling sea levels or the Carnian Pluvial Event, it may instead be a result of sampling bias considering that Middle Triassic fish have been more extensively studied than Late Triassic fish.
 Despite the apparent drop in diversity, neopterygiians (which include most modern bony fish) suffered less than more "primitive" actinopterygiians, indicating a biological turnover where modern groups of fish started to supplant earlier groups.
+Pycnodontiform fish were insignificantly affected.
 Conodonts, which were prominent index fossils throughout the Paleozoic and Triassic, finally became extinct at the T-J boundary following declining diversity.

-Like fish, marine reptiles experienced a substantial drop in diversity between the middle Triassic and the Jurassic.
+Like fish, marine reptiles experienced a substantial drop in diversity between the Middle Triassic and the Jurassic.
 However, their extinction rate at the Triassic–Jurassic boundary was not elevated.
-The highest extinction rates experienced by Mesozoic marine reptiles actually occurred at the end of the Ladinian stage, which corresponds to the end of the middle Triassic.
-The only marine reptile families which became extinct at or slightly before the Triassic–Jurassic boundary were the placochelyids (the last family of placodonts), and giant ichthyosaurs such as shastasaurids and shonisaurids.
-Nevertheless, some authors have argued that the end of the Triassic acted as a genetic "bottleneck" for ichthyosaurs, which never regained the level of anatomical diversity and disparity which they possessed during the Triassic.
+The highest extinction rates experienced by Mesozoic marine reptiles actually occurred at the end of the Ladinian stage, which corresponds to the end of the Middle Triassic.
+The only marine reptile families which became extinct at or slightly before the Triassic–Jurassic boundary were the placochelyids (the last family of placodonts), making plesiosaurs the only surviving sauropterygians, and giant ichthyosaurs such as shastasaurids.
+Some authors have argued that the end of the Triassic acted as a genetic "bottleneck" for ichthyosaurs, which never regained the level of anatomical diversity and disparity which they possessed during the Triassic, although analysis of ichthyosaurian and eosauropterygian disparity across the Triassic-Jurassic transition has shown no evidence for such a bottleneck.
+The high diversity of rhomaelosaurids immediately after the TJME points to a gradual extinction of marine reptiles rather than an abrupt one.